Parlay-Kei/Parlay-Golf-Ventures/docs/README.md

 - Implement proper error handling with typed interfaces
 - Use proper useEffect dependencies

+### Build Standards
+- Monitor bundle sizes and chunk distribution
+- Use client-safe services in React components
+- Keep server-side modules separate from client bundles
+- Clean build cache when encountering issues

 ### Recent Best Practices
 - **Variable Declarations**: Use `const` by default, `let` only when reassignment is needed
 - **Error Handling**: Create proper TypeScript interfaces for all errors
 - **Component Props**: Use typed interfaces for all component props
 - **State Management**: Use proper typing for all state objects
 - **Performance**: Implement useCallback and useMemo where appropriate
+- **Email Services**: Use `emailServiceClient` in components, `emailService` in server code

 ## Additional Resources